-Mark Johnson, a Georgia quad, complains of the “quad pod” [belly], along with pain, spasms, the increased need and costs of attendant services and private transportation, all health-related.
+Mark Johnson, a Georgia quad, complains of the “quad pod”

 My own recent medical history might make me a poster child for aging with SCI: increased spasticity, high cholesterol, severe shoulder pain, significant neurological changes and loss of function, elevated blood pressure and a stroke.
 All this is despite a diligent exercise regimen and a diet weighted toward fruits and vegetables and nearly absent of red meat.